mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Paper Content

-- The `PaperContent` / `paperContent` component slot and component props slot have been removed.
+- The `PaperContent` / `paperContent` component slot and component slots props have been removed.

   You can use the new [`Layout` component slot](/x/react-date-pickers/custom-layout/).
   The main difference is that you now receive the various parts of the UI instead of a single `children` prop: